UWBAIL/BAILnas/docs/Instructions.md

 ## Windows

 1. Press <kbd>Win</kbd>+<kbd>R</kbd> and type `cmd`, then <kbd>Enter</kbd>
 2. In command prompt, type `net use n: \\nas.bail.bioeng.washington.edu\NAS`, then <kbd>Enter</kbd>
 3. Input your username and password when prompted.
 Note that your password may not show while you are typing.
+4. To access BAILnas/Data, use this command instead: `net use t: \\nas.bail.bioeng.washington.edu\Data`

 **Shortcut for windows**